List of Ocean's characters: Linus Caldwell

 The son of a legendary con artist, Bobby Caldwell, Linus (Matt Damon) is one of two newcomers to Danny's crew, recruited by Danny in person.
 Having witnessed Linus's pickpocket skills grifting in Chicago, he offers him a key slot on his crew for one of the essential parts of the elaborate heist.
 Throughout the trilogy, Linus repeatedly attempts to live up to this family's reputation and gain respect within the crew.
 At various times, he seems to succeed: he backs up Danny in Ocean's Eleven by bringing extra batteries for the remote explosive detonator, which turns out to be crucial, and in Ocean's Twelve gets a chance to run the con when half the crew ends up in prison.
 In Ocean's Thirteen, Linus offers to seduce a casino staff member despite the team's doubts about his ability.
 He is eventually successful in his endeavor.
 Eager to prove himself, he frequently offers to tackle challenging parts of the con and assert himself as a leader within the team.

 Reuben Tishkoff

 A flamboyant business kingpin, Reuben (Elliott Gould) is an old-school business tycoon who gets muscled out of his Vegas hotel by Terry Benedict, leading him to finance the expensive casino caper.
 He appears to be pushed over again in Ocean's Thirteen, when he is forced out of a partnership by Willy Bank, leading to a breakdown that ignites Ocean's revenge plot against Bank.
 His cunning business instinct is illustrated by the fact that he was the only one to make money out of his take in the Bellagio heist (on the stock market) rather than lose money through spending over the last three years.
-Danny and Rusty went so far as to imply that Reuben was a mentor to them.
 He appears in Ocean's 8 to pass on a message from the apparently-deceased Danny to his sister Debbie.